Magnetic properties of chiral EuIr$_2$P$_2$: Introduction

 Another interesting frustrated material is \Eu, which has a chiral crystal structure with the \Eui\ ions forming a triangular array of helical chains \cite{lux1993kristallstrukturen}.
 To the best of our knowledge \Eu\ is the only intermetallic magnetic compound known to crystallize in the chiral P3$_2$21 trigonal space group.
 It presents two phase transitions as a function of the temperature which have been associated with antiferromagnetic orderings of local magnetic moments at the \Eui\ ions \cite{franco2021synthesis}.
 The interest in \Eu\ is fueled by its chiral structure and signatures of magnetic frustration that make it a likely candidate for the observation of exotic magnetic textures\cite{gao2020fractional,muhlbauer2009skyrmion,yu2010real,karube2018disordered}.

 Magnetic frustration in \Eu\ is due to both competing interactions (the possitive Curie-Weiss temperature indicates predominant ferromagnetic interactions) and geometric frustration due to its triangular structure.
 Additionally, the lack of inversion symmetry due to the chiral crystal structure of \Eu\ allows a Dzyaloshinskii–Moriya interaction (DMI) term, which can stabilize nontrivial spin textures as skyrmions\cite{rosales2015three,villalba2019field}.
-Due to the zero orbital moment predicted by Hund's law for the \Eui\ ions, however, the DMI term is expected to be small.
+For simplicity we neglect the DMI in this work.

 We present a detailed study of the magnetic properties of \Eu\ to determine the nature of the observed antiferromagnetic phases.
-A magnetic field-temperature phase diagram is obtained using Monte Carlo simulations.
+A magnetic field-temperature phase diagram is obtained using Monte Carlo simulations, as done previuously for similar systems \cite{miya85,wata01,miya10}.
 To that aim we construct a Hamiltonian for the magnetic moments with coupling parameters estimated using {\it ab initio} calculations.
 In addition to the usual high-temperature paramagnetic phase, we find a non-collinear antiferromagnetic ground state, which is a generalization of the 120$^\circ$ two-dimensional state, and an intermediate temperature high entropy collinear antiferromagnetic state.
 This leads to two phase transitions as a function of temperature (for low enough external magnetic fields) and a two peak structure in the specific heat, in agreement with the available experimental data.

 The rest of this paper is organized as follows: In Sec. \ref{sec:model} we present the Hamiltonian for the magnetic moments of \Eu\ and determine its magnetic coupling constants through Density Functional Theory (DFT) calculations.
 In Section \ref{sec:magprop} we determine the classical ground state of the magnetic Hamiltonian and analyze the effect of a magnetic anisotropy term.
 We also present Monte Carlo simulations of the thermodynamic properties.
 Finally, in Sec. \ref{sec:concl} we summarize our main results and conclusions.